Harvard Crimson football

 The Harvard Crimson football program represents Harvard University in college football at the NCAA Division I Football Championship Subdivision (formerly Division I-AA).
 Harvard's football program is one of the oldest in the world, having begun competing in the sport in 1873.
 The Crimson has a legacy that includes 13 national championships and 20 College Football Hall of Fame inductees, including the first African-American college football player William H. Lewis, Huntington "Tack" Hardwick, Barry Wood, Percy Haughton, and Eddie Mahan.
-Harvard is the eighth winningest team in NCAA Division I football history.
+Harvard is the tenth winningest team in NCAA Division I football history.

-The Crimson play their home games at Harvard Stadium in Boston, Massachusetts.
+The Crimson play their home games at Harvard Stadium in Boston.

 History

 Early history

-Though rugby style "carrying game" with use of hands permitted (as opposed to "kicking games" where hands were not permitted) between Freshmen and Sophomores were played in 1858 the rugby team was not founded until December 6, 1872, by former members of the Oneida Football Club, formed in 1862 and considered by some historians as the first formal "football" club in the United States.
-Oneida had developed the "Boston Rules", an early code of football that was also used by the recently established Harvard club.

-Harvard team is the oldest Rugby team in the United States.
+Though rugby style "carrying game" with use of hands permitted (as opposed to "kicking games" where hands were not permitted) between freshmen and sophomores were played in 1858 the rugby team was not founded until December 6, 1872, by former members of the Oneida Football Club, formed in 1862 and considered by some historians as the first formal "football" club in the United States.
+Oneida had developed the "Boston game" (or "Boston rules)", an early code of football that was also used by the recently established Harvard club.
+Harvard team is considered the oldest rugby team in the United States.

 Old "Football Fightum" had been resurrected at Harvard in 1872, when Harvard resumed playing football.
 Harvard, however, had adopted a version of football which allowed carrying, albeit only when the player carrying the ball was being pursued.
 As a result of this, Harvard refused to attend the rules conference organized by the other schools and continued to play under its own code.

 In 1873 when the Harvard team received an invitation from the McGill University football club.
 The McGill team was then in a similar situation as Harvard, as they sought some team with which to play rugby football and no other club wanted to play that game.
 Harvard boys agreed to a rugby match with McGill under the condition the Canadians played the Boston Game.
 As McGill accepted, a two-game series was scheduled for May 1874 in Boston.
 The team captains sent letters detailing their respective game's rules and it was agreed that the first game would be played under Boston rules and the second under rugby rules.
 Inasmuch as rugby football had been transplanted to Canada from England, the McGill team played under a set of rules which allowed a player to pick up the ball and run with it whenever he wished.
 Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; it is important to note that there was no end zone during this time), as well as goals, in the scoring.
-In the Rugby rules of the time, a touchdown only provided the chance to kick a free goal from the field.
+In the rugby rules of the time, a touchdown only provided the chance to kick a free goal from the field.
 If the kick was missed, the touchdown did not count.